BeAPI/acf-svg-icon/README.md

 ## Changelog ##

+### 2.1.3 - 17 Jul 2023
+* FEATURE : Skip media type for displaying svgs as we use the URL

 ### 2.1.2 - 17 Jul 2023
 * FIX : fix PHP fatal error in the REST API for ACF's values from the field